 In 2019, Dr. Danielle “Dani” Murphy joins us from Golden, Colorado where she worked at NREL (National Renewable Energy Laboratory) conducting hydrogen research.
-Her diverse background also includes several years with CASE Forensics in Seattle (recently acquired by Jensen Hughes), as well as five years working in research and design of microchannel reactors for solid-oxide fuel cell systems at the Colorado School of Mines.
+Her diverse background also includes several years with CASE Forensics in Seattle (recently acquired by Jensen Hughes), as well as five years working in the research and design of microchannel reactors for solid-oxide fuel cell systems at the Colorado School of Mines.

-Dani also has specialized experience with hydrogen safety, both at both the Colorado School of Mines and the National Renewable Energy Laboratory (NREL).
+Dani also has specialized experience with hydrogen safety, at both the Colorado School of Mines and the National Renewable Energy Laboratory (NREL).